telltaleatheist/clippy/README.md

 ### Video Player and Clip Creation System

-Clippy includes a comprehensive video player and clip creation system that allows users to:
+ClipChimp includes a comprehensive video player and clip creation system that allows users to:
 - Play any video file (analyzed or custom)
 - Create clips from specific time ranges
 - View AI analysis sections and transcripts